Gaming, Internet, Social Media and Us

 - Avoidance or neglect of other important tasks for social media use.

-- To have at least one day that is completely electronic device free
+- Have at least one day that is completely electronic device free each week

 - Encourage engagement in activities that involve others in the community such as sport, classes, volunteering.

-- Outdoor activities for at least 20 minutes a day are good for development of improved mood as well, including gardening, walking, as well as sport
+- Incorporate outdoor activities for at least 20 minutes a day, such as gardening, walking or sport, as these are good for development and improved moods.

-- To try and build stronger family relationships there should be a ‘device off’ time for everyone in the house, in general after dinner until bed time.
+- Try and build stronger family relationships by having ‘device off’ time for everyone in the house, possibly after dinner until bed time.

 - All devices should be off for 2 hours before bed.

-- If your child games, they should be appropriate for age, check their ratings and any reviews of their level of aggression and violence is important.
+- If your child games, the games they play should be appropriate for age.
+Check their ratings and any reviews of their level of aggression and violence is important.

-- To normalise the experience of having a limit to screen time/gaming and socialmedia time.
+- Normalise the experience of having a limit to screen time/gaming and social media time.

-- To try and supervise and be aware of what your child is doing when gaming and who they are gaming with.
+- Try and supervise so that you can be aware of what your child is doing when gaming and who they are gaming with.
 The preference is that your child only games with who you know, and approve of.